-One aspect of nested datasets is that any lower-level DataLad dataset (the subdataset) has a stand-alone history.
-The top-level DataLad dataset (the superdataset) only stores which version of the subdataset is currently used.
+One aspect of nested datasets is that any DataLad dataset (subdataset or superdataset) keeps their stand-alone history.
+The top-level DataLad dataset (the superdataset) only stores which version of the subdataset is currently used through an identifier.

 Let's dive into that.
 Remember how we had to navigate into recordings/longnow to see the history, and how this history was completely independent of the DataLad-101 superdataset history?
 This was the subdataset's own history.